Related ToolsSuperhumanMailchimpCustomerHubspot

 Rating: 4.2/5

 Mailchimp has evolved dramatically since its early days as a simple newsletter tool.
-The 2023 Intuit acquisition brought serious AI investment, and by 2026, it’s become the most accessible AI-powered marketing platform for small businesses.
+The 2023 Intuit acquisition brought serious AI investment, and by 2026, it has become the most accessible AI-powered marketing platform for small businesses.
+If you want a head-to-head comparison with a Klaviyo-style competitor, see our Mailchimp vs Klaviyo breakdown.

 Intuit Assist: AI That Actually Helps